 I had an approved selection of photos, plus the ones I took on my trip – and then I had all my research.
 From there I had to find a way to line up the page spreads.

 There are no chapters.
 The book is very organic and loose.
 You can open it up to any page and find a standalone entry about Frida.
 Whether its a quote or a piece of trivia.
 I didn’t add in any editorial angles, I let Frida’s life, work, and personality lead the way.

 What really brought it together were the graphics.
 The designer did such a beautiful job bringing every page to life!
 Another round of edits and proofing and we were done.

 After everything was turned in, we waited months for printing.
 Then the day arrived when I saw a copy of the book in a photo on my editor’s desk.
 Two days later, my box of author copies arrived!
 Everything else happened so fast!

 Our Phoenix Fridas event (and Frida’s birthday) was on Saturday, July 6th and my publisher allowed us to sell books before the official release date.
 I signed more than 100 copies at the event!

 Tuesday, July 9th was my official pub day – the birthday of the book.
 It was the day when everyone received their book in the mail from preorders and wow, my Instagram was poppin!
 I spent all day replying to the kind people who tagged me, sent me messages – all in honor of Frida!

-I love how different people from all different backgrounds and ages are reading this book!
+It makes me happy to hear from different people from all different backgrounds and ages who are reading this book!
 I went to bed last night with a happy heart, with Frida on my mind.
-I hope I made her proud!
+Hopefully Frida, wherever she is, is proud.
 Thank you to everyone for all the support!